Fresh and natural tablescaping ideas to get people talking

 3) Mini Plants

 Mini anything is really irresistible, don’t you agree?
 But when it comes to winter and holiday minis, they’re extra adorable.
-Take the mini poinsettias in white, red and pink or a tiny cypress or amaryllis.
+Take the micro poinsettias in white, red and pink or a tiny cypress or amaryllis.
 And don’t forget succulents, which we know are technically tropicals, but trust us when we saw they steal the show on a wintery table even so (did that rhyme?).

 Again, cluster them, line them up or place one at the 12 o’clock spot of each dinner plate, perched on top of the plate (or birch disc?) or on a sideboard or serving table like a mini forest or flower garden for everyone to take as they leave.
 You can perch nametags among their branches or stems, drop them into tiny clay pots painted with chalk paint (and bedazzled with initials) and/or decorated with a kid-made, personalized ornament.